xiboXD/AElf.HdWallet/README.md

-# BIP39 wallet for AElf unity SDK
+# AElf.HdWallet
 ## Introduction
-This is a BIP39 wallet project for AElf unity SDK.
-It can generate mnemonic words and private and public key, and can also import mnemonic words to get private key.
-It can also generate address from public key.
+This project uses BIP32 and BIP39 to generate AElf crypto wallet.
+It can generate mnemonic words, private-public keypair and wallet address, and can also import mnemonic words to get the associated keypair and address.
-It can be used to not only create wallet but also can be used to restore wallet from mnemonic words or private key.
+It can be used to not only create a wallet but also can be used to restore a wallet from mnemonic words or a private key.
 ## Usage
 ### Create wallet
 ```c#